neurostuff/meta-analysis-book/content/tutorials.md

 We are only searching for studies in 2011 to keep the results shorter.
 140 results!
 Oh no, that will still take too much time.
 Luckily Dr. Lytical remembered that she had previously narrowed down a list of pubmed ids.
-She found the file and continued to the next step.
+She found the file (linked below) and continued to the next step.

 :::{important}
 **[TUTORIAL PMID FILE](./data/tutorial_pmids.txt)**
 :::

+With the pmid file in hand, Dr. Lytical went back to neurostore and clicked on the "Import Studies" button on the top right of the curation board page.

 ```{figure} ./figures/import_studies.png
 ---